设为首页收藏本站

 raised

-$13 billion in debt to shore up its pension system.
+in debt to shore up its pension system.
 To what end would we

 bail out these companies?
 To keep them from collapsing?
 Wake up -- they have